SamTech37/I2P2-final-project/README.md

 | --------- | --- | ------------ |

 used library: Allegro5, libcurl, nlohmann/json.
-I've also set up a simple json server with Nextjs (should've used express.js instead) for the online scoreboard.
+I've also set up a simple json server with Nextjs (should've used express.js instead) and FirebaseDB for the online scoreboard.